 Joseph Chappell, PhD

 He earned his Bachelor’s degree in biology from the University of California, San Diego.
 He then received his PhD in biology from the University of California, Santa Cruz.
 He conducted postdoctoral research at the University of Freiburg and Max Planck Institute-Cologne in Germany, then at the University of California, San Diego.
-In 1985, he joined the faculty at the UK College of Agriculture and has risen through the academic ranks from Assistant to Full Professor.
+In 1985, he joined the UK College of Agriculture faculty and has risen through the academic ranks from Assistant to Full Professor.

 Dr. Chappell has been active in UK’s classrooms, teaching a variety of undergraduate and graduate courses over the years.
 He helped develop UK’s renowned Bachelor’s degree program in Agricultural Biotechnology and has advised many students as part of that program during his UK career.